SzymonSG/zenAway-be/README.md

 ## 🧩 Angular Application Overview

-The Angular application features a **customizable user interface** and **dynamically generated routes** based on **real-time data** such as traffic incidents, congestion, and other location-based events.
-It integrates seamlessly with Azure Maps to provide users with up-to-date information that enhances navigation and leisure planning.
+The Angular application features a **customizable user interface** and **dynamically generated routes** based on **real-time data** such as traffic incidents, congestion, and other location-based on choosen/provided category.
+It integrates seamlessly with Azure Maps to provided users with up-to-date information that enhances navigation and leisure planning.
 ---

 ## ⚙️ Local Setup (Windows, Python 3.13)